sergiocarracedo/blog/content/blog/2024/2024-10-24-query-builder/index.md

 ## Last thoughts

-The code I show you here is just a base, there improvements it needs to be production-ready, for example the typings, the comparation between numbers and string (now 1 !== "1" and maybe you want to consider that is the same for filtering porpoises), the performance, etc.
+The code I show you here is just a base, there are improvements it needs to be production-ready, for example the typings, the comparison between numbers and strings (now 1 !== "1" and maybe you want to consider that is the same for filtering porpoises), the performance, etc.

-But my goal is to show you how simple is to create a dynamic filter that allow the user to define how to filter the data, for example the user can generate the filters groups using a query builder UI or just a form to select a couple of value, but the developer can define the operators depending on the field without need to write it in the code.
+But my goal is to show you how simple is to create a dynamic filter that allows the user to define how to filter the data, for example, the user can generate the filter groups using a query builder UI or just a form to select a couple of value, but the developer can define the operators depending on the field without the need to write it in the code.

-Read the code carefully and check how powerful are the recursive functions, they can seem complicated in the beginning, but when you start to understand the, they make the code simpler and more flexible
+Read the code carefully and check how powerful are the recursive functions, they can seem complicated in the beginning, but when you start to understand them, they make the code simpler and more flexible.